zxc308/P4-tutorials/vm-ubuntu-24.04/README-create-vm-using-iso-installer.md

-A nice thing about VirtualBox is that once you create a VM for the operating system you want, if you have enough free disk space to keep around that original VM, it is very quick (30 seconds or less) to create a copy of that VM, and then install a bunch of software on that copy.
-As long as you leave the original VM there, it will not change, and you can create copies of it whenever you want to try experimenting with it.
-Did you accidentally mess up the state of that VM's system-wide configuration files, or install some weird combination of software that seems to conflict with each other?
-You can abandon that VM image, deleting it whenever you no longer find its contents useful, and create more clones of the original base OS for further experiments.
+A nice thing about VirtualBox is that once you create a VM for the operating system you want, if you have enough free disk space to keep around that original VM (which I typically include "base OS" somewhere in its name), it is very quick (30 seconds or less) to create a copy of the base OS VM, and then install a bunch of software on that copy.
+As long as you leave the original base OS VM there, it will not change, and you can create copies of it whenever you want to try experimenting with it.
+Did you accidentally mess up the state of some VM's system-wide configuration files, or install some weird combination of software that seems to conflict with each other?
+You can abandon that VM image, deleting it whenever you no longer find its contents useful, and create more clones of the original base OS VM for further experiments.

 In the VirtualBox GUI window: